twbs/bootstrap/docs/components/scrollspy.md

 </div>
 {% endhighlight %}

-## Example with sub-nav
+## Example with nested nav

-The ScrollSpy plugin also works with nested `.nav`s.
-If a sub-`.nav` is `.active`, it's parents will also be `.active`.
+Scrollspy also works with nested `.nav`s.
+If a nested `.nav` is `.active`, its parents will also be `.active`.
 Scroll the area next to the navbar and watch the active class change.

 <div class="bd-example">
   <div class="row">